The Truth About Calories and Fat Loss: Understanding Energy Balance

 Myth 2: To Lose Fat, You Must Drastically Cut Calories

-While a calorie deficit is necessary for fat loss, it doesn't mean you need to starve yourself.
-Extreme calorie restriction can backfire by slowing down your metabolism, leading to muscle loss, and increasing the likelihood of binge eating.
+While a calorie deficit is necessary for fat loss, it doesn't mean you must starve yourself.
+Extreme calorie restriction can backfire by slowing your metabolism, leading to muscle loss, and increasing the likelihood of binge eating.
 A sustainable calorie deficit of around 500 calories per day is generally recommended for healthy, gradual fat loss.

 Myth 3: Counting Calories Is the Only Way to Lose Weight

-While tracking your calorie intake can be a helpful tool, it's not the only way to manage your weight.
+While tracking your calorie intake can be helpful, it's not the only way to manage your weight.
 Focusing on eating whole, minimally processed foods, listening to your body's hunger and fullness cues, and incorporating regular physical activity can also lead to successful fat loss.

 Myth 4: You Can Out-Exercise a Bad Diet